-While hair loss is nothing to be ashamed of, it’s not something that any of us particularly want to experience.
+While male and female hair loss is nothing to be ashamed of, it’s not something that any of us particularly want to experience.
 Many people actively try to avoid losing their hair to avoid the need for hair loss treatment by using expensive shampoos or taking ‘miracle’ supplements, but is it really possible to prevent hair loss?
 The truth is that there actually are some methods that can help to keep hair strong and healthy, but whether or not these techniques can prevent or reduce hair loss ultimately depends on what’s causing the hair to fall out in the first place.

 For example, some hair loss is caused by genetics.
 Other incidences of hair loss may be caused by illness, some by natural hormonal changes, and some by high levels of stress.
 These are risk factors that can’t always be avoided, making hair loss through these particular causes difficult – if not impossible – to avoid.
 However, hair loss can also be caused by many other factors, and it may be possible to take measures to avoid these types of loss.